Reshief/ipcr/README.md

 # Stretching and Shearing cell registration

 Program to map before and after stretch/shear images of cell colonies via point cloud registration mapping algorithms.

+## TODO

+Currently point matching does not seem to work (unsure why)

 ## Dependencies

 This code depends on

-* OpenCV
+- OpenCV
+- QT, GTK for window output
-* PCL
+- PCL
-* cxxopts
+- cxxopts

 For building the program it uses CMake.
 To build, a compiler is required.
 On Windows, this makes Visual Studio (2010 or later) necessary, on Linux, clang or the gnu c++ compiler should be fine.